seamymckenna/provision/README.md

 `beaker-hostgenerator -l`

 Note that all ubuntu vms will be configured as docker engines and all centos boxes will be webserver.

+## VM Lifetime
+The VM's default lifetime will be 2 unless you have a token defined in your ~/.fog file, where default time becomes 12 hours.
+See [vmpooler info](https://confluence.puppetlabs.com/pages/viewpage.action?pageId=28610683#Using"vmpooler"forManualTesting-The"vmfloaty"Utility) for further details.